How to Dehydrate Frozen Spinach – Dehydrating Frozen Spinach, A Step-by-Step Guide

 If you dry in bulk, invest in larger canning jars to avoid over-packing and crushing your food items.
 You need space in the interior of the jar to allow for mixing, rolling, and examining the contents for any mold that may have formed during the conditioning process.

-Every day check the jar for moisture and roll the contents of the jar around and note any clumping or sticking.
+Every day, check the jar for moisture.
+Roll the jar contents around and note any clumping or sticking.
 If seen, put the contents back on the dehydrator for several more hours.
+Since canning jars are clear, it’s easy to see what’s inside.

 If you notice any mold at all, even the smallest bit, throw it all out.
 What you see are the mold spores finally blooming enough to make them visible.
 But there are more, even tinier mold spores in the rest of your jar that make your dehydrated food inedible.
 Toss it out and start another batch.